 They help the C-level management define the business strategy and make conscious architectural choices to achieve the strategic vision.

-These architects develop operating models and translate the models into roadmaps and workflows that will achieve the strategic goals.
+These architects develop operating models and translate the models into business process maps and workflows to achieve strategic goals.

 The enterprise business architect works with a team including: